Sambhrami0702/Sambhrami0702-JSONPlaceholder-API-Testing/README.md

 I also used variables such as `{{baseUrl}}` and `{{postId}}` so that the same request and test could be used with different values.

 ## Project files

-- `JSONPlaceholder_API_Test_Cases.xlsx` - manual test cases and Postman checks
+- `Test-Cases/` - manual test cases and Postman checks
-- Postman collection - API requests and automated tests
+- `Postman/` - API requests and automated tests
+- `Screenshots/` - Postman collection, automated tests, and collection run results

 ## Important note